Raku/advent/raku-advent-2022/articles/melezhik.md

 HERE
 ```

-And finally let's commit everything (aka send to Santa):
+And finally let's commit everything to some git repo (aka send to Santa):

 ```bash
 git add .